diggsweden/interoperable-specifications/docs/background.md

 * Shorter learning time if new specifications have fewer parts that are unique.
 * Data from different specifications can be partially interoperable.

 To reach this goal we need to allow individual parts of a specification to be defined and reused in new contexts, this means being careful about defining these parts independent of the context they first are introduced in.
-But what does parts can we reuse?